TN Visa Truck Driver

 What other visa options are available for foreign-based operators?

-If your business has expanded beyond the limits of the B visa, there are other visa options that provide more latitude for doing business inside the United States as a trucking company.
+Suppose your business has expanded beyond the limits of the B visa.
+In that case, other visa options provide more latitude for business in the United States as a trucking company.
 The two most common options are the E-2 Visa and the L-1 Visa.
 The E-2 Visa is available when a substantial investment has been made in a new or existing enterprise in the United States, and the L-1 Visa is available when a foreign company has or opens an affiliated office inside the United States.
 Both the E-2 Visa and the L-1 visa allow operators to compete directly inside the United States.

 We Can Help!